top of page

 Slow loading time is one of the more common issues in SEO, affecting big corporate companies as much as small local businesses.
 When your content isn’t quickly accessible, you risk losses in two ways: potential clients moving onto your competitor’s websites and falling in Google search rankings.
 A fast website is an indicator of quality, so you should take the extra time to optimize your loading times and preferably aim to get your site loaded up in under four seconds.

-Fixing slow loading time comes down to measuring it with a tool like Google PageSpeed Insights (pictured right; courtesy of Developers.Google.com) or the integrated metrics of your design platform.
+Fixing slow loading time comes down to measuring it with a tool like Google PageSpeed Insights (pictured right; courtesy of pagespeed.web.dev) or the integrated metrics of your design platform.
 Large images are usually the culprit of lagging websites, but you can quickly optimize them by resizing, removing, or swapping them for smaller images.
 At the same time, redirects, caching, and other aspects of website code can also cause slow loading.
 For the more complex elements of your site you may not be able to fix on your own, seek help from an expert.

-Lack of mobile optimization
+Lack of Mobile Optimization

 Smartphones have proven themselves to be the browsing devices of the future, and your website needs to take that into consideration with its design.
 Google and a number of other search engines are now using mobile-first indexing to evaluate websites and decide which ones are worthy of a high rank on a results page.
 While you may have a seamless desktop version of your website with easy navigation and accessibility, the lack of mobile functionality will be reflected in both your business performance and your SEO rankings.

-Thankfully, Google has a mobile-friendly test (pictured right; courtesy of Developers.Google.com) that can check how well your website works on a mobile device.
+Thankfully, Google has a mobile-friendly test (pictured right; courtesy of developer.chrome.com) that can check how well your website works on a mobile device.
 The test will examine the crawlability of your site along with indexing and other factors important to mobile browsing.
 However, you don’t necessarily need to even use a mobile testing site: just open up your website on your phone!
 Take a minute to browse your own site and interact with all its elements.
 Does everything open properly?
 Are there any design formatting issues?
 If you step into the shoes of your mobile client, you can quickly understand how to improve this component of your SEO.

-Keywords are crucial for high-performing SEO, but the quantity-over-quality argument of linking applies to them as well.
-While you do want to feature a variety of keywords on your webpages, it can be harmful to have too many keywords that don’t make sense together.
 Many websites used to fit as many keywords and numbers onto a single page as a strategy for manipulating SEO, but search engine algorithms now pick up on keyword stuffing and penalize your search ranking accordingly.

 SEO really isn’t easy to manage on your own.
 While you may have designed and developed your website completely by yourself, there will still be frustrating obstacles and challenges along the road ahead.
 Even with access to countless analytics tools and online resources, it never hurts to talk to a real person with SEO experience.
 Speaking with an expert by no means reduces the great work you might have already done on your website.
 Rather, it shows your willingness to learn and make your website the best it can be.